kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 terraform destroy -auto-approve
 ```

-And if the network is slow to delete, just issue `hcloud load-balancer delete clustername` to speed things up!
-As the load-balancer is usually the resource that is the slowest to get deleted on its own.
+And if the network is slow to delete, just issue `hcloud load-balancer delete clustername` in another terminal tab!
+As the load-balancer is a ressource requested to the CCM by the ingress controller, and not deployed by Terraform itself.

+Same thing for autoscaled nodes, if you have any, you can delete them with `hcloud server delete nodename` (run `hcloud server list` before to get the names).
+In that latter case, if terraform gives you an error that the firewall was not deleted correctly, just re-run `terraform destroy -auto-approve` again.

-_Also, if you had a full-blown cluster in use, it would be best to delete the whole project in your Hetzner account directly as operators or deployments may create other resources during regular operation._
+_Also, if you had a full-blown cluster in use, it would be best to delete the whole project in your Hetzner account directly as operators or deployments may create other resources (like volumes) during regular operation._

 <!-- CONTRIBUTING -->